Basilius von Ramdohr: Der Ramdohrstreit

 In the 17–21 January 1809 edition of the Zeitung für die elegante Welt he published an article severely criticising Caspar David Friedrich's painting Cross in the Mountains (Tetschen Altar) (1808) and the school of German Romanticism to which it belonged.
-He was disturbed by the unacademic style of the painting, having little in common with the traditions established by Claude Lorraine and Jacob van Ruisdael, and deeply indignant that Friedrich should have presented it as an altarpiece to a private chapel.
+He was disturbed by the unacademic style of the painting, having little in common with the traditions established by Claude Lorrain and Jacob van Ruisdael, and deeply indignant that Friedrich should have presented it as an altarpiece to a private chapel.
 "Indeed it is a truly presumptuous thing, that Landscape Painting should try to slither into our churches and clamber onto our altars," he wrote.
 Ramdohr brooked no compromise in denying landscape self-sufficiency.
 To him, landscapes were formless compositions which could touch the viewer only superficially.

 The public response to the article was unfavourable; nevertheless, Friedrich's supporters felt obliged to reformulate their positions more precisely.
 The debate about the relative merits of unmediated, spontaneous expression versus strict classical form (landscape painting representing the former) began in earnest at this time.